Tour de France 2026 sprinters guide: who can win green?

 The power sprinter strategy

 This is the most direct route to green.
 Win the biggest bunch sprints, score heavily on flat finishes and use team strength to collect intermediate points when needed.
-Jonathan Milan is the clearest fit for this approach.
+Tim Merlier, Jasper Philipsen and Olav Kooij are the clearest pure-sprint fits for this approach, while Mads Pedersen becomes more dangerous if the competition rewards repeated scoring rather than only flat-stage wins.

 The consistency strategy